chriscb949290-code/InfinityUSD/Whitepaper.md

 ---

+# 18. Vision

+INFINITY USD is designed around a simple principle: provide a transparent, predictable, and accessible digital token on the TRON network.

+The project aims to combine standard blockchain infrastructure with a recognizable identity and an ecosystem that can support future applications, integrations, communities, and decentralized services.

+As the project develops, additional infrastructure and ecosystem initiatives may be introduced independently of the core token contract.

+The smart contract remains the foundation of the token, while the broader INFINITY USD ecosystem can evolve through community participation, integrations, and future development.

+---

-# 18. Conclusion
+# 19. Conclusion

-TETHER USD (USDT), as described by the supplied smart contract, is a fixed-supply TRC-20 token implemented on the TRON network.
+INFINITY USD (IUSD) is a fixed-supply TRC-20 token designed for the TRON network.

-The contract establishes a total supply of **10 billion tokens with 6 decimal places**, assigns the initial supply to the deployer, and provides standard TRC-20 transfer and allowance functionality.
+The supplied contract establishes a total supply of **10 billion IUSD with 6 decimal places**, assigns the initial supply to the deployer, and provides standard TRC-20 transfer and allowance functionality.

-The project can provide additional public information through metadata, a logo, a website, and a whitepaper.
-Wallet and explorer visibility, however, depends on the individual platform's token-listing and verification systems.
+The project can provide additional public information through documentation, metadata, a logo, and other official resources.

+Wallet visibility, explorer recognition, decentralized-exchange availability, and token-list inclusion depend on the policies and verification procedures of individual platforms.

-Users should always verify the token's exact contract address before interacting with it.
+Users should always verify the official **INFINITY USD contract address** before interacting with the token.

+**INFINITY USD — Built on TRON.
+Designed for the future.**